-PREREQUISITE: A grade of "S" (Satisfactory) in ENG 092 or a minimum score of 37 on the ASSET.
+PREREQUISITE: A grade of "C" or higher in ENG 092 or a minimum score of 37 on the ASSET.
 This course is a review of composition skills and grammar.
 Emphasis is placed on coherence and the use of a variety of sentence structures and on standard American written English usage.
 Students will demonstrate these skills chiefly through the writing of paragraph blocks and short essays.
-Student must also pass an exit exam.
+Students must successfully complete this course at a grade of "C" or higher before enrolling in ENG 101.

-NOTE: Courses ENG 080, 092, 093 will NOT substitute for the composition requirement which may be met only through successful completion of English 101 and 102.
+NOTE: Courses ENG 092, 093 will NOT substitute for the composition requirement which may be met only through successful completion of English 101 and 102.
 Also, credit for these courses will NOT apply toward degree requirements.

 ENG 101.
-ENGLISH COMPOSITION I (3 credits) PREREQUISITE: Satisfactory completion of ENG 093, or a score of 42 or better on the English section of ASSET, and a score of 16 or better on the ACT (or equivalent SAT score).
+ENGLISH COMPOSITION I (3 credits)

+PREREQUISITE: Satisfactory completion of ENG 093, or a score of 42 or better on the English section of ASSET, and a score of 20 or better on the ACT (or equivalent SAT score).